 The weight ratio of a train to a car is like that of a car to a soda can.
 Try driving over a soda can with a car and observe what happens.
-When a 3000 pound car and a train weighing several tons meet, tragedy always occurs.
-According to the US Department of Transportation, there are about 5800 vehicle train crashes each year.
-These accidents kill 600 people and injure about 2300 others.
+When a 3000-pound car and a train weighing several tons meet, tragedy always occurs.
+According to the Federal Railroad Administration there were 2049 vehicle train crashes in 2016.
+These crashes killed 255 people and injured 852 others.
 Don't try to beat a train.
 A 100 car freight train traveling at 55 miles per hour requires more than a mile to stop.
 That's the length of 18 football fields.